CarlosS-Pan/Search-bash-script-for-Windows/README.md

 - For a google search:
   ```
-  $goose g how to make a cake
+  $ goose g how to make a cake
   ```
 - For a Youtube search:
   ```
-  $goose yt best ways to make money real quick tutorial
+  $ goose yt best ways to make money real quick tutorial
   ```
   As you can see the alias that i used was `goose`which stands for`google search engine` but you can use whatever you want.